 Not to mention when we allot our budget unwisely.
 Like when most of the money is allotted to development and nothing to the promotion and marketing stage, for instance.
 This is another way of running out of money just when we step into the most important stage when it comes to ensuring a project’s success.

-Reason No. 5: Using trademarks without holding the rights to them
+#5 Using trademarks without holding the rights to them

 We have come across projects in our platform more than once that focus on animated characters already registered by other trademarks.
 Animated characters as Barbie, Mickey Mouse or The Simpsons, for instance.
 Keep in mind that this kind of applications may be implemented and developed.